 Locked Double Helix Lacing

-A variation of Double Helix Lacing with inside-out crossovers, transforming it from a low-friction lacing that was fast and easy into a high-friction lacing that “locks” each row.
-Sent to me by Matt J.
+A variation of Double Helix Lacing with inside-out crossovers, transforming it from a low-friction, fast lacing into a high-friction lacing that “locks” each row.
+(From: Matt Jensen)

 • Begin straight across the bottom (grey section).
 Note the unusual path: Feed the left end OUT through the bottom-left eyelet.
 Feed the right end IN through the bottom-right eyelet.